Old Analogue Reception

 Radio transmitters are used for communication by radio amateurs, radio taxis and many other licensed and authorised services.
 Strong transmissions from any of these sources could affect your TV reception.

-In many cases there is no fault with the radio transmitter and the radio operator is not to blame.
-The problem could occur because the TV set is not designed well enough to resist signals that it should not receive.
-In such cases, the TV set is said to be lacking in immunity.
+In many cases, there is no fault with the radio transmitter, and the radio operator is not to blame.
+The problem could occur because the TV set is not designed well enough to resist signals it should not receive.
+In such cases, the TV set is said to lack immunity.

 • If the filter does not work, the TV set could require an internal modification to improve its immunity to interference.

-• Many aerials have good out of band rejection performance, so a change of aerial to one with good out of band rejection may be worthwhile.
+• Many aerials have good out-of-band rejection performance, so changing aerial to one with good out-of-band rejection may be worthwhile.

-• Also many masthead and distribution amplifiers have filters fitted, so a change of amplifier to one with included filters could also help.
+• Also, many masthead and distribution amplifiers have filters fitted, so changing the amplifier to one with included filters could also help.

 Q. I have lines or squares appearing across my screen.
 (Electrical interference)